 Anthony is a PhD candidate in the Curriculum and Instruction program.
 He earned a bachelor’s degree in Psychology from American University and a Master’s degree in Applied Developmental Psychology from the University of Pittsburgh.
 He then worked for three years as a Behavioral Specialist Consultant.
 Anthony’s current research interests include mindfulness for teachers and teacher well-being.
 He is also interested in exploring the intersection of contemplation and activism.

-Jacob is a doctoral candidate in the CISE Dept. Before coming to Curry, Jake taught high school social studies for 6 years in Atlanta and Nashville and holds an M.A. in Cultural and Intellectual History from Georgia State University.
-His M.A. thesis entitled White Privilege: A History of the Concept dealt with how the concept of White Privilege has been utilized in scholarship and popular media in the U.S. from the 19th to 21st century.
+Jacob is a PhD candidate in the CISE dept. Before coming to Curry, Jake was a high school social studies teacher for 6 years in Atlanta and Nashville.
+He holds a BSEd from the University of Georgia, and a M.A. in Cultural and Intellectual History from Georgia State University.
+His thesis entitled White Privilege: A History of the Concept has been downloaded over 17k times and analyzed how the concept of White privilege has been understood and employed in the history of the U.S. through media and academic writings.
 Currently, Jake's research interests include examining how teachers perceive the concept of racial privilege, and the ways that may affect their praxis in the classroom.